Social media - statistics on the use by enterprises

 Businesses raise their internet profile by using social media

-This article presents recent statistics on the use of social media by enterprises in the European Union (EU) as part of their strategy for integrating information and communication technologies (ICT) in their business.
 Social media refer to internet based applications such as, for instance, social networks, blogs, multimedia content-sharing sites and wikis.
-In principle, enterprises use social media for image building or for marketing purposes, for gaining insights from customers or communicating within or outside the enterprise.
+In principle, enterprises use social media for image building or for marketing purposes, for gaining insights from customers or communicating within or outside the enterprise or for recruiting.

 Social media, a business paradigm shift

 For more than a decade, there has been a shift from the static webpages of the earlier websites towards web applications which draw on user data and relevant applications stored in the ‘cloud’.
 In that time, a multitude of internet-based services, collaborative web applications and interactive websites have appeared.
 Users have been encouraged to subscribe to these services, to author, post and share user-generated content and to add links to other websites.
-In addition, individuals and enterprises have been supported in exchanging information, experiences and opinions in the form of ‘many-to-many dialogues’ over internet communication platforms.
-These virtual interaction platforms have, in fact, been part of a paradigm shift, as enterprises have been able to reach an audience in ways that the audience wants to be reached.
+In addition, individuals and enterprises have been able to exchange information, experiences and opinions in the form of ‘many-to-many dialogues’ over internet communication platforms.
+These virtual interaction platforms have, in fact, been part of a paradigm shift in the way enterprises communicate with their customers.

 Enterprises have not only progressively embraced this new generation of highly dynamic web applications, but have also adopted new behaviours.
 They have integrated social media into the way they run their business, organised forms of internal communication apart from the management chain and, most importantly, communicated and interacted with customers using the new applications.
 From that point of view it has been possible for customers to influence business decisions and assist companies in designing and marketing their products.

-Some 5 % of EU enterprises used wiki-based knowledge-sharing tools in 2017.
+The least popular social media in 2019 were wiki-based knowledge-sharing tools used by 5 % of EU enterprises.
 A wiki is a website that in principle allows multiple users to create and collaboratively edit interlinked webpages using an internet browser.
 Wiki-based communication platforms may be open to a global audience or may be restricted to a selected network or community of partners.
-The highest percentage of EU businesses using wiki-based knowledge-sharing tools was registered in Lithuania (12 %).
+The highest percentage of EU businesses using wiki-based knowledge-sharing tools was registered in Austria (13 %) (Table 1).

-It is important to distinguish the purposes for which enterprises were exploiting social media in 2017: it might be to reach the ‘outside world’ — customers, business partners or other organisations — or it might be for communication inside the enterprise or for specific purposes such as to recruit employees.
+There are different purposes for which the enterprises are using social media.
+For instance to reach the ‘outside world’ — customers, business partners or other organisations — or for communication inside the enterprise or for specific purposes such as to recruit employees.

-As shown in Figure 4, among EU enterprises, 40 % used social media to develop the enterprise's image or market products.
-This is an increase of 18 percentage points compared to 2013.
-The second main reason for using social media refers also to the 'outside world': 27 % of enterprises used social media to obtain or respond to customers' opinions, reviews or questions.
-This share is almost twice the one of 2013 (15 %).
-Using social media to recruit employees registered also a significant increase: from 9 % of enterprises in 2013 to 23 % in 2017.
-As concerns communication inside the enterprise, 13 % of enterprises reported to have used social media to exchange views, opinions or knowledge within the enterprise.
-This represents an increase of 4 percentage points compared to 2013.
+As shown in Figure 5, in 2019, 45 % of EU enterprises used social media to develop the enterprise's image or market products.
+This is an increase of 23 percentage points compared to 2013 (22%).
+The second main reason for using social media refers also to the 'outside world': 29 % of enterprises used social media to obtain or respond to customers' opinions, reviews or questions in 2019.
+This share rose between 2013 and 2019 by 14 percentage points.
+The percentage of enterprises using social media to recruit employees tripled over the same period from 9 % in 2013 to 28 % in 2019.
+As concerns communication inside the enterprise, in 2019, 14 % of enterprises reported using social media to exchange views, opinions or knowledge within the enterprise.
+This represents an increase of five percentage points compared to 2013.

-Data presented in this article are based on the results of the 2017 European Union survey on ‘ICT usage and e-commerce in enterprises’.
-Statistics were obtained from enterprise surveys conducted by National Statistical Authorities in 2017.
+Data presented in this article are based on the results of the 2019 Community survey on ‘ICT usage and e-commerce in enterprises’.
+Statistics were obtained from enterprise surveys conducted by National Statistical Authorities in 2019.
 The statistical observation unit is the enterprise, as defined in Regulation 696/1993 of 15 March 1993.
 The survey covered enterprises with at least 10 persons employed.

 Economic activities correspond to the classification NACE Revision 2.
 The sectors covered are manufacturing, electricity, gas and steam, water supply, construction, wholesale and retail trades, repair of motor vehicles and motorcycles, transportation and storage, accommodation and food service activities, information and communication, real estate, professional, scientific and technical activities, administrative and support activities and repair of computers and communication equipment.
 Enterprises are broken down by size; small (10-49), medium (50-249) and large enterprises (250 or more persons employed).